spdk/spdk/doc/vhost.md

 to set `num_queues=4` to saturate physical device.
 Adding too many queues might lead to SPDK vhost performance degradation if many vhost devices are used because each device will require additional `num_queues` to be polled.

+Some Linux distributions report a kernel panic when starting the VM if the number of I/O queues specified via the `num-queues` parameter is greater than number of vCPUs.
+If you need to use more I/O queues than vCPUs, check that your OS image supports that configuration.

 ## Hot-attach/hot-detach {#vhost_hotattach}